The Labor Day sales are here!

 In other words, it’s incredibly stressful and even overwhelming.

 I had this idea in my head of how things needed to be.
 How I wanted people to feel at our wedding.
 What I wanted them to remember.
 From the flowers to the votives, I knew what kind of vibe and atmosphere I wanted.
-I hesitated over flowers for a split second, but that was about it.

 So, when I hear someone’s engaged, I’m legitimately excited for them.
 Like, yay I want to talk wedding with you excited.
 Also, I feel like it’s rude to not ask an engaged woman how wedding sheesh is going.